sh0ckSec/RFID-Gooseneck/README.md

 REMOVE the leading and trailing parity bits:
 * ​000111110000010100111001

-Take this and convert into HEX using a Bin-HEX Converter ​on your phone:
+Take this and convert it into HEX using a Bin-HEX Converter ​on your phone:
 * 000111110000010100111001 = 1F 05 39​